oblivioncth/FIL/README.md

 Before making any changes to your LaunchBox collection any XML files that will be altered are automatically backed up (only one backup is maintained at once so any previous backup will be overwritten) and if any unrecoverable errors occur during the import any partial changes are reverted and the backups are restored; however, while LaunchBox itself also makes periodic backups of your XML data **it is strongly suggested that  you consider making a manual backup of your LaunchBox\Data folder to be safe.** No responsibility is held for the loss of data due to use of this tool.

-OFILb can safely be used multiple times on the same collection to update the selected Platforms and Playlists if that have already been imported previously.
+FIL can safely be used multiple times on the same collection to update the selected Platforms and Playlists if that have already been imported previously.
 The method with which to handle existing entries is selected within the program before each import.

 The import time will vary, correlated with how many Platforms/Playlists you have selected, but more significantly the image mode you choose, which is expanded on later.
 Importing the entire collection usually takes 5-10 minutes with the recommended settings but can take longer with a more basic PC.
 The vast majority of the processing time is due to the plethora of images that have to be copied/symlinked when games processed so the speed of your storage device is the most significant factor.
 Running the importer for updates should be significantly faster it first checks to see if the source image from the new import source is actually different than your current one before copying/linking it.